 This course is designed for both experienced and novice climbers alike.
 Experience climbing outdoors is preferred, but no experience is required, please contact us if you have questions as to whether this course would be right for you!

 Eligibility: Current residents of any year of training in good standing in an accredited program.
 All specialties welcomed.
-Medical and PA Students, EMS providers, nurses and practicing PAs are welcome as well.
+Medical and PA Students, EMS providers, nurses and practicing PAs, NPs, RNs and physicians are welcome as well.